The history of plant-based medicine.

 You should always speak to your doctor before trying plant medicine.

-• Multiple scam websites whereby products may not arrive
+- Multiple scam websites whereby products may not arrive

-• Products containing inappropriately high levels of active ingredients, unsuitable for an individual’s symptoms or circumstance, which can be harmful and/or ineffective
+- Products containing inappropriately high levels of active ingredients, unsuitable for an individual’s symptoms or circumstance, which can be harmful and/or ineffective

-• Products may be contaminated or contain undisclosed or dangerous ingredients
+- Products may be contaminated or contain undisclosed or dangerous ingredients

-• Products may have expired or be past their use-by date
+- Products may have expired or be past their use-by date

-Legally accessing plant medicine in Australia:
+Legally accessing unapproved therapeutic goods in Australia:

-• Ensures that products have been regulated against Australian quality and safety standards
+- Ensures that products have been regulated against Australian quality and safety standards

-• Ensures products contain known quantities of active ingredients
+- Ensures products contain known quantities of active ingredients

-• Ensures products do not not contain any potentially harmful substances including moulds, fungi, bacteria, pesticides, heavy metals or other
+- Ensures products do not not contain any potentially harmful substances including moulds, fungi, bacteria, pesticides, heavy metals or other

-• Involves the prescription and ongoing monitoring of a patient’s progress by a doctor
+- Involves the prescription and ongoing monitoring of a patient’s progress by a doctor

 We provide education and support.

-Together with Doctors and Pharmacists, we are building meaningful systems to support
+Together with Doctors and Pharmacists, we are building meaningful systems to support the health and wellbeing of Australian patients.

 The first step is to talk to your doctor who will conduct a full medical and mental health assessment.
 It’s here you can discuss any past or existing treatment plans or medicine you take.